Advanced Fixed Prosthodontics Mentorship

 Materials and Equipment

-A notebook, syllabus, copies of review articles, most expendable materials, models, and some equipment will be supplied.
-Certain equipment and materials are required and must be supplied or purchased by participant.
-Special discounts will be offered on these essential restorative dentistry materials and equipment.
+A notebook, syllabus, all expendable materials, models, and clinical equipment will be supplied.
+Certain materials are required and must be supplied or purchased by participant.
+Special discounts will be offered on these essential restorative dentistry materials direct from manufacturer.

 - $9,660 (base tuition) -0% Financing Options Available